Category: Commentary

 I agree with the notion that streets with schools receive a higher priority than streets without, but I don’t think they should be weighted higher than streets with high bicycling volume or crashes (I don’t know exactly if there’s such a detailed weighting system in the bikeway planning section of the Chicago Bicycle Program).

-Brown Line passes an office building
+A Brown Line train passes an office building

 There’s at least one building with active businesses on the route.
 This one has the EveryBlock headquarters inside.